The Ale & Compass Lounge at Disney’s Yacht Club

 You can view the regular menu here on Disney’s site if you would like.
 It includes the appetizers and Ale and Compass Lounge’s original cocktails.

-In December, I parked in the area one day to take Christmas photos before heading over to Hollywood Studios.
+One day, I parked in the area to take Christmas photos before heading over to Hollywood Studios.
 On the way back, I decided it might be fun to do a to-go order and take it back to my room.

 However, I thought what a great idea this is for guests who couldn’t get a reservation.
 This would also work for anyone who decided they wanted a nicer meal last minute or didn’t want to have to deal with the fuss of getting ready to dine out for the evening.

-Both of these items are excellent.
 The chowder is a bit on the rich side but truly good.
 If you want a white broth chowder, check out the one at Martha’s Vineyard.
+It’s an excellent option.

-Additionally, I got the plant-based Ale & Compass salad described as watercress, sorghum, pumpkin seeds, rainbow carrots, beets, and radish with lemon-balsamic vinaigrette.
-This was the first week I went vegetarian and one of my favorite meals at Disney from that trip.
+Additionally, I ordered the plant-based Ale & Compass salad described as watercress, sorghum, pumpkin seeds, rainbow carrots, beets, and radish with lemon-balsamic vinaigrette.
+The salad was not only tasty but felt good, given it was healthy.

 As for Ale and Compass Lounge, don’t hesitate to stop in on your Disney vacation.
-The lounges at the various hotels offer some of the best food without all of the hassle of trying to get a reservation.
-And they are family-friendly.
+The lounges at the various hotels offer some of the best food.
+It’s nice to pick up something without all of the hassles of trying to get a reservation.

 If you would like to learn more about dining, these other Disney restaurant reviews might be a good fit: